 - Add the crispy tofu cubes and stir until all the cubes are well coated.
 Adjust the salt seasoning if need be (if you like your food with a lot of heat, to could also drop some extra red chili powder at this stage).
 Cook for another 5 minutes, or until the tofu cubes are heated.

-- It’s ready!
-Topped with a generous handful of fresh cilantro and serve piping hot with some fluffy basmati rice on the side, and naan or roti and a chilled glass of Gewürztraminer!
+It’s ready!
+Topped with a generous handful of fresh cilantro and serve piping hot with some fluffy basmati rice on the side, naan or roti, and a chilled glass of Gewürztraminer!

-- Be aware that ground spices can burn easily (which can give a bitter taste to the masala).
-When adding the ground spices to the hot melted butter, stir well and be careful not to burn the spices.
+- When adding the ground spices to the hot melted butter, stir well and be careful not to burn the spices.
 30 seconds should be enough frying time.

 - Depending on the water content of the tomato pulp you choose, the consistency of the butter masala may vary.
-Feel free to adjust the final consistency with a bit of water if need be.
+Adjust the final consistency with a bit of water if need be.

 - Regarding heat🔥, this recipe is pretty mild.
 If you like your food with a lot of heat, feel free to adjust the red chili powder quantity.